TitasKu/help/docs/sample-use-case.md

 ## 2. Workflow:  Download App and Login

 After making a reservation, the User is asked to download the App and login.
-Now the User can check out what type of experience he can expect at the restaurant.
+Now the User can check out what type of experience can be expected at the restaurant.

 **USER AUTHENTICATION**